 Most programs require human input to work.
-And to send these instructions to the computer, people use peripheral devices like a keyboard and mouse.
+And to send these instructions to the computer, people use peripheral devices like a keyboard and a mouse.
 In this tutorial, we will learn how to detect keyboard and mouse input using Python on a Raspberry Pi.

 Detecting Keyboard Input

-A simple Google search reveals modules that support keyboard and mouse input detection on a Linux system.
+A simple Google search reveals Python modules that support keyboard and mouse input detection on a Linux system.
 There’s the keyboard module, ncurses, etc. Unfortunately, they all have characteristics that make them hard to implement on a Raspberry Pi.
 For instance, the keyboard module requires root user privileges.